cosmos/ibc/spec/ics-003-connection-semantics/README.md

 }
 ```

-*ConnOpenTry* relays notice of a connection attempt on chain A to chain B.
+*ConnOpenTry* relays notice of a connection attempt on chain A to chain B (this code is executed on chain B).

 ```typescript
 function connOpenTry(